PRiSM: Benchmarking Phone Realization in Speech Models: Results and Discussion

 \subsection{Extrinsic Evaluations}

 For transcript probe, ZIPAs and \xlsrf are generally competitive.
 ZIPAs perform well on pathological speech, likely due to their normalized, smaller vocabularies, which approximate broad transcription known to be reliable for speech disorders \cite{shriberg1991reliability}, while \xlsrf benefits from diverse pretraining data.
 Multilingual training further improves performance, especially on multilingual tasks.
 We discuss \pinv in \autoref{sec:analysis_phoneinv} as an example. \whisper's strength in representation probe suggests that large-scale ASR pretraining produces representations that retain phonetic information.
+This overall pattern from RP remains consistent when using a learned weighted sum over layers.
+We report those results in \autoref{appendix:layer}.

 A trade-off of TP and RP emerges among specialized PR models: for example, Wav2Vec2Phs achieve strong TP results on L2 speech but show limited gains on RP, whereas ZIPAs underperform on TP yet excel on RP.
 Task category also influences their relative performance: Pathological speech benefits more from RP, L2 speech falls in the middle, and multilingual tasks tend to favor TP.
 We hypothesize that transcripts act as a structured bottleneck: pathological speech relies on features such as timbre and prosody, whereas multilingual settings benefit less from acoustic detail.
 We investigate the behavior of TP on \geov in \autoref{sec:analysis_geo}.